n-ski/BooruDotNet/README.md

   - Konachan: post by ID+MD5, tag by name
   - Sankaku Complex: post by ID
   - Yande.re: post by ID+MD5, tag by name
-- Parse URL into a booru post (see above for supported sites)
-- Reverse image search (with file or URL, see below for supported services)
-- Create names for posts (post hash or Danbooru-style format)

 ## Application support